Anna042023/CrossCityBench/README.md

 Therefore, users do **not** need to retrain every method from scratch.
 Instead, they can **directly evaluate relevant methods on a single GPU within hours** in most cases.

-## 🏷️ Taxonomy of Learning Paradigms and Benchmark Model Zoo
+### Revision 8: Taxonomy of Learning Paradigms and Benchmark Model Zoo

 <table align="center">
   <thead>